Cluster

 Understanding why people don't follow through

 I started by mapping where the experience broke down, not at discovery, but after it.
-Users would find an event and not commit, or show up once and not return.
-User stories from early beta helped me understand the motivation gap: people needed social proof, lower commitment barriers, and a reason to keep coming back.
+Users would find an event and not commit, or show up once and disengage.
+User stories from early beta helped me understand the motivation gap: people needed social proof, lower commitment barriers, and visible progress that made participation feel meaningful.

 Designing for community, not just discovery